Q 1. Describe with examples the way in which power can be shared among different social and linguistic groups?

 In order to struggle for their demands, they launched parties and struggles.
 By 1980s, several political organizations were formed, demanding an independent Tamil Eelam (state) in northern and eastern parts of Sri Lanka.
 This struggle turned into a widespread conflict, leading to a civil war.

-Ans.
-‘Majoritarianism’ refers to the policy of domination of majority over minority, just by the virtue of being in majority.
+‘Majoritarianism’ refers to the policy of domination of the majority over the minority, just by the virtue of being in majority.

 This alienation among the Tamils is due to the following reasons: